grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "So... they can't see us now because of the layer of fish between us and them?"
 Owen asked.

-"With any luck their active sonar is nothing more than a damned fishfinder now."
+"With any luck their active sonar is nothing more than a damned fish-finder now."
 Percy replied.
 "And we'll just keep ourselves very fucking quiet for a few minutes here."

 "Maybe I should go back to my bunk then?"
 Cassandra asked, looking up at Percy from the compartment below, having returned from her short and harrowing break.